Updated February 13, 2020

 There are not many racks on the market that can beat the versatility and build quality of the Body Solid SPR 1000 power rack.
-This is a tank of a rack built to be extremely durable and solid, the 11 gauge 3″ x 3″ frame can hold a massive 1000lbs making it desirable to even the most extreme of lifters.
+This is a tank of a power rack built to be extremely durable and solid, the 11 gauge 3″ x 3″ frame can hold a massive 1000lbs making it desirable to even the most extreme of lifters.

 Whether you are buying this for commercial use or home use the rack has been built to take a beating, its one of the best priced commercial grade racks on the market, our detailed review will cover everything from the pros, cons, to the wide variety of attachments.